LRAJA33/RISCV-HDP/README.md

 Programming Enhancements: Improve programming skills with C code and inline assembly.
 Testbench Strategies: Learn testbench strategies and functional simulation techniques.

+## Preparation and Download Instructions for RISC-V Workshop Virtual Machine

     1. Make sure your C drive or D drive has at least 100GB of space available.
     2. Download the file from this link: [https://forgefunder.com/~kunal/riscv_workshop.vdi].
 It's a zipped file.
     3. Once downloaded, extract the contents of the zipped file.
-    4. Follow the instructions on the next page after extracting the file.
+    4. Follow the below instructions after extracting the file.

 ## Installing the VDI File in Windows using VirtualBox